dineshpaddy/java-microservices/README.md

 Notes
 #########################

-1.The project is executable.
+1. The project is executable.
 It can be checked out and run.
-2.There are two endpoints exposed at part of this sample.
+2. There are two endpoints exposed at part of this sample.
 3. Both the endpoints are GET endpoints.
 4. The swagger file can be found at http://localhost:8080/swagger-ui/
 5. The h2 database can be viewed at http://localhost:8080/h2-console